Success Statistics Tell the Truth

 Christendom College alumni are successful in a myriad of fields, and part of that success is due to the college’s emphasis on ensuring that its students are fully prepared to enter the workforce upon graduation, and have all of the requisite knowledge and skills they need to hit the ground running and be a valuable employee on day one.

-Through the Education for Life Career Courses (EFL), which are a required part of the college’s core curriculum, students find themselves well-prepared to follow their vocational calling.
-According to the Class of 2021:
+Through the Education for a Lifetime Career Courses (EFL), which are a required part of the college’s core curriculum, students find themselves well-prepared to follow their vocational calling.
+According to the Class of 2023:

 - 88% agree that Christendom prepared them well for the workplace